onepersonsaas/.github/profile/README.md

-## One Person SaaS - Unattended Sales
+## One Person Services - Your Digital Twin